Panthers skipper Chris Harris is one good meeting away from becoming a World Champion

 And three more points are up for grabs in this Round 2 fixture with Panthers’ target more modest on this occasion as they were beaten by only six points in the reverse match at Owlerton last month.

+Panthers will be without Niels-Kristian Iverson who has a neck and shoulder problem which he picked up in Denmark last week.
+Panthers will operare rider replacelemt for Iversen who could be back for Thursday’s home meeting with Leicester

-Whilst Panthers made the headlines in the build-up to transfer deadline with the signing of Artem Laguta, there was even more drama at Sheffield and they will travel with a much-changed side compared to the previous encounter on August 21.
+Sheffield will travel with a much-changed side compared to the previous encounter on August 21.

 That meeting saw former British Champion Adam Ellis fail to score, and he has now been released by the club along with Lewis Kerr, who has quickly been snapped up by Leicester.